Suresh Gopi: Electoral performance

-Gopi assuming charge as the Minister of State for Tourism.
+Suresh Gopi assuming charge as the Minister of State for Tourism.

-In October 2016, Gopi officially joined the Bharatiya Janata Party (BJP).
+In October 2016, Suresh Gopi officially joined the Bharatiya Janata Party (BJP).
 In 2019, he contested in the 2019 Indian general election in Kerala as a candidate of the BJP from Thrissur constituency.
 He lost in the election to the Indian National Congress (INC) candidate T.N.
 Prathapan and secured third position behind the Communist Party of India (CPI) candidate Rajaji Mathew Thomas (who came second).
 He managed to receive 293,822 votes, which was more than double the votes received by the candidate of BJP in the previous election.

 In 2021, he filed nomination to contest in the 2021 Kerala Legislative Assembly election to be a member of the Kerala Legislative Assembly.
 He said that he was asked by the Prime Minister of India, Narendra Modi, to contest in the legislative assembly election.
 He contested from the Thrissur Assembly constituency as a candidate of BJP.
 However, he lost to P. Balachandran of CPI, coming third after INC candidate Padmaja Venugopal, securing a total of 40,457 votes.

 In March 2024, he was announced as the BJP candidate from the Thrissur constituency for the 2024 Lok Sabha elections.
 He won the seat with a majority of over 74,000 votes, becoming the first BJP Lok Sabha MP from Kerala.
-Of the seven assembly constituencies that make up the Thrissur Lok Sabha segment, Gopi was ahead in six, except Guruvayoor: Manalur by 8,013 votes, Ollur by 10,363 votes, Thrissur by 14,117 votes, Nattika by 13,945 votes, Irinjalakuda by 13,016 votes and Puthukad by 12,692 votes.
+Of the seven assembly constituencies that make up the Thrissur Lok Sabha segment, Suresh was ahead in six, except Guruvayoor: Manalur by 8,013 votes, Ollur by 10,363 votes, Thrissur by 14,117 votes, Nattika by 13,945 votes, Irinjalakuda by 13,016 votes and Puthukad by 12,692 votes.
 He was appointed as the Minister of State for Petroleum and Natural Gas, as well as the Minister of State for Tourism, in the third Modi ministry in June 2024.